MohamedRadwan-DevOps/devops-step-by-step/source/mastering-microsoft-devops-solutions/microsoft-devops-demos-labs.md

 In this demo, you will learn and understand ....

-### Using GitHub workflow automation

-In this demo, you will learn and understand ....

 ### Plan upcoming work using iteration in GitHub project

 In this demo, you will learn and understand ....

 ### Collaborate using GitHub team discussions

-In this demo, you will learn and understand ....

-### Communicate using Markdown

 In this demo, you will learn and understand ....

 ### Using GitHub Pages with Jekyll